eparker12/RoVI/README.md

 ## Primary outcome paper

-The primary outcome paper of the RoVI study is now available on [*medRxiv*](https://www.medrxiv.org/content/10.1101/2020.11.02.20224576v2) .
+The primary outcome paper of the RoVI study is now published in [*Nature Communications*](https://www.nature.com/articles/s41467-021-27074-1).
 All figures and statsical analyses from this paper can be recreated using the code and data in this github repository.

 ## Bioinformatics code